 The Diversity Center is a cultural, educational and social entity on campus that represents and advocates for the concerns and challenges of all students.
 The center provides advocacy and support to the campus community offering university-wide workshops/ trainings on topics within Diversity, Equity, Inclusion and Justice.
 The Women's Center and Gender and Sexuality Student Services reside within the Diversity Center.

 Signature programs and initiatives include:

-- First Generation College Students

-- Greek Life

 - Hispanic/LatinX Initiative

 - Men of Color Initiative

-- Necessary Steps Mentoring Program
+- Women of Color Initiative

 - OUCH!

 Student Life Building, Room 22 217-206-6333 | diversity@uis.edu

 UIS Diversity Center

 Gender and Sexuality Student Services